His Best (Little Walter album)

 His Best is a greatest hits album by Chicago blues harmonica player Little Walter, released on June 17, 1997 by MCA and Chess Records as a part of The Chess 50th Anniversary Collection (see 1997 in music).
 The album is seen as the CD successor to the 1958 The Best of Little Walter and features ten of the songs from that album.

 Notable inclusions

-Juke
+"Juke"

-"Juke" was Little Walter's first solo recording for Leonard Chess and reached #1 on the R&B Singles chart.
+"Juke" was Little Walter's first solo recording for Leonard Chess and reached No. 1 on the R&B Singles chart.
 A harmonica instrumental, it is Walter's most famous composition.

-Mean Old World
+"Mean Old World"

-Adapted from a 1942 T-Bone Walker song, "Mean Old World" became a #6 R&B chart success for Walter.
+Adapted from a 1942 T-Bone Walker song, "Mean Old World" became a No. 6 R&B chart success for Walter.